 - Transitions are significant in the lives of children

 We offer a bespoke, engaging and flexible curriculum tailored to meet pupil needs, interests and academic ability.
 Our pupils access a range of subjects, qualifications and extra-curricular activities which enable them to fulfil their potential and prepare for the next stage of their lives.
 Pupils are taught in small classes with a high adult ratio and specialist teaching to support pupils with Dyslexia and Dyscalculia.

 We work to ensure that pupils feel safe and develop effective relationships to enable access to learning.

 Development of Communication skills

-Children at Beech Lodge School are supported in all aspects of communication, verbal and non-verbal, throughout the school day.
+Children and young people at Beech Lodge School are supported in all aspects of communication, verbal and non-verbal, throughout the school day.
 This is done via explicit teaching, incidental learning and input from our Speech and Language Therapist.
 Our Speech and Language Therapist runs direct individual and group interventions as well as providing guidance to all staff, which is integrated throughout our approach.
-Some pupils receive Play Therapy sessions from our Play Therapist, specifically focused on improving social communication skills.

 Through this input we support pupils to express their wants and needs, communicate their desires and fears, including putting big feelings into words.